 The bottom panel can be removed by unscrewing a screw on each side with only your fingers.
 Then, you can uncover the beautiful braided wiring.
 The printed circuit board (PCB) is a proprietary blend named the AFB, which features a state-of-the-art Brook board.

-Available to order from AFG-controller
+Order from AFG-controller

 5. vetash32 HitStickV